 Prometheus (optional)

-Prometheus is not required to run Trento, but it is recommended, as it allows Trento to display charts for each host with useful information about the CPU load, memory, and other important metrics.
+Prometheus is not required to run Trento, but it is recommended, as it allows Trento to display charts for each host with useful information about the CPU load and memory.

-If you choose not to install Prometheus, or you choose to use an existing installation,
+If you choose not to install Prometheus, set CHARTS_ENABLED

-the Trento web RPM configuration file stored at
+in the Trento web RPM configuration file stored in

 /etc/trento/trento-web